 Watch Cheryl's amazing story of finding relief for extensive CERVICAL and LUMBAR disc damage with our exclusive Non-surgical Spinal Disc Decompression:

 What kinds of conditions are treatable with Non-surgical Spinal Disc Decompression (NSDD)?

 Non-surgical Spinal Disc Decompression is an innovative treatment program developed specifically to treat damaged spinal discs and other causes of chronic pain and pinched nerves.
 Conditions include herniated spinal disc, disc rupture, bulging disc, disc degeneration, spinal stenosis, sciatica, lower back pain, leg pain, numbness or tingling in the legs or feet, neck pain, arm pain, numbness or tingling into the arms or hands.

 Does the treatment hurt?

 One of the most positive things about non-surgical spinal disc decompression (NSDD) is how remarkably comfortable it is.
 The patient lies on a padded treatment table and is completely relaxed during the entire treatment session.
 There is no pain and you will likely find that the treatment is very relaxing.
-Patients soften fall asleep during the treatment.
+Patients often fall asleep during the treatment.
 Patients usually look forward to their next session, especially since they are gradually getting better each day.